buildpacks/rfcs/text/0000-stack-buildpacks.md

 ### Example: Any Mixin Buildpack

-As an example of these resolution rules, consider an Apt stackpack that provide any (`*`) mixin.
+As an example of these resolution rules, consider an Apt stackpack that provides any (`*`) mixin.
 During the detect phase, the stackpack will pass in the following cases:
 * a mixin is required by a buildpack
 * a mixin is [required by an app](https://github.com/buildpacks/rfcs/pull/112)